ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 - communication protocols
 - the processor and interrupts

-##### The delay in the micro:bit driven ripple counter
+##### The latency of the micro:bit-driven ripple counter
-- the delay in the micro:bit which limits the frequency of the CLK signal
+- the delays in the micro:bit which limit the frequency of the CLK signal
 - comparison of two implementations
   - w/ [`onPulsed`](https://makecode.microbit.org/reference/pins/on-pulsed) on every change (asynchronous via _interrupt_)
     - `onPulsed` triggers on level change and 2nd argument is the final level (verify in software stack)